TNCC – Trauma Nursing Core Course

 Trauma Nursing Core Course (TNCC)

-TNCC is revised every four years by an international panel of authors and reviews.
-TNCC ensure currency and that the content is in keeping with current evidence base practice.
+TNCC is revised every four years by an international panel of experts utilising current research.
+TNCC ensures currency and that the content is in keeping with current evidence based practice.

 It is recommended that the participant have at least six months of clinical nursing experience in an emergency care or trauma related setting.
 It is assumed that the course participant possesses generic nursing knowledge, has an understanding of emergency care terminology, and has familiarity with standard emergency equipment.